auremoser/mozsci/log/worklog.md

 * chatted with Alan about updates to production workflow
 * meeting with [Amy for 1:1](https://docs.google.com/document/d/1LGe_7Fekd3SgU_T0UwMpT8TlfPNf9tNAFAkeK-4UKyQ/edit)
 * [quant humanists](https://docs.google.com/document/d/10HCAlYjWG2UtjCXg5B6ismZavZFIcMgG7vHPzGXyysE/edit?ts=5a097852)
+* sent mou warning to all [host orgs in bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1357212)
+* update to Kevin on fellows at all hands

 ## TODO
 * write to host orgs about contracts for bug